HPTN-052: clinical advantages from earlier treatment

-A late breaker oral presentation from the HPTN-052 study was widely reported from IAS this year, with the simple conclusion that it added to the evidence supporting clinical benefits of earlier treatment.
+A late breaker oral presentation from the HPTN-052 study was widely reported from AIDS 2012, with the simple conclusion that it added to the evidence supporting clinical benefits of earlier treatment.

 These findings are reassuring, and certainly take away nothing away from the more important primary prevention endpoint results that treatment dramatically reduces the risk of sexual transmission.
 However, the primary clinical endpoint of benefits to the HIV positive partners, were driven by a few very specific events.

 The study randomised over 1700 HIV positive people with CD4 counts 350-550, who were in serodifferent heterosexual relationships, to either start treatment immediately or wait until their CD4 count dropped to 250 cells/mm3.
 Patients were recruited at sites in Africa (54%), Asia (34%) and South America (16%).